fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ## Reading in data

 For this tutorial we will use the EEG data from one example subject (subj22).
-The dataset that has been shared does not consist of the original recordings; the data has been imported and some preprocessing steps have been performed already (EEG channels were demeaned and band-pass filtered between 0.5 Hz - 45 Hz, some channels were interpolated using spherical spline algorithms and the data were re-ferenced to the average taken over all channels; see [Materials and Methods'](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004669#sec008) section).
+The dataset that has been shared does not consist of the original recordings; the data has been imported and some preprocessing steps have been performed already (EEG channels were demeaned and band-pass filtered between 0.5 Hz - 45 Hz, some channels were interpolated using spherical spline algorithms and the data were re-referenced to the average taken over all channels; see [Materials and Methods'](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004669#sec008) section).
 You can download both raw and processed data of the example subject [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/tutorial_cleaning/).
 If you are interested in the raw data from all subjects transformed into [BIDS format](/example/bids), you can download it from our [FTP Server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/extra/).
 Please note that you **do not** have to download all subjects for this tutorial.

-Now, we will guide you through the preprocessing pipeline with the example of one subject and for one experimental block (i.e. level of sedation).
+Our goal now is to identify these noisy periods plus potential eye movements, blinks, muscular artifacts and any other channel specific abnormal behavior.
+We will guide you through the preprocessing pipeline with the example of one subject and for one experimental block (i.e. level of sedation):

     subj = 'sub-22';

-We will start with some minimal preprocessing.
-First we will use the average reference.
-You will realize that  here the break de Cheveigne & Arzounian guidelines but we do it becuase the average reference does enhance the interpretability of the data when using
-**[ft_databrowser](/reference/ft_databrowser)** .
-For example, interpreting topoplots to identify both artifacts and interesting electrophysiological phenomena is always easier with an average reference.
-But our mission at this point is to:

-*1. discard pathological channels for which there is no useful signal*

-Keep in mind although that on EEG channels with noisy periods can spread the contamination to all other channels.
-As explained in the cleaning leacture, we will indentify this noisy periods plus potential eye movements, blinks, muscular artifacts and any other channel specific abnormal behavior.
+We will start with some minimal preprocessing:

     cfg = [];
     cfg.dataset    = ['single_subject_resting/' subj '_task-rest_run-3_eeg.vhdr'];